CME - CPD

 6. Understand the techniques used to perform and interpret mammography, ultrasound, and MRI of the breasts.

-7. State the clinical indications and optimal approach for radiological approach to emergency imaging evaluation of the brain and spine.
+7. State the clinical indications and optimal approach for radiological approach to emergency imaging evaluation of the brain, chest, and abdomen.

-8. Recognize the appearance of tumors and traumatic injury of the pelvis.
+8. Recognize the appearance of tumors of the pelvis.

 USA and Canada:

 This activity will be planned and implemented in accordance with the accreditation requirements and policies of the United Staes of America standard accrediting bodies.
 We plan to designate this live activity for a maximum of 21 hrs of CME/CPD.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This course has been approved for 18 CPD credits by the Faculty of Radiologists of Ireland.
 As set forth by the Medical Council of Ireland, The Faculty of Radiologists of Ireland approves a maximum of 6 credits per day for any live course.
 Faculty of Radiologists CPD approval is valid solely for the meeting for which credits have been applied.
 Credits are awarded on a time-based system.
 Attendance at these activities should not be regarded as training that would constitute competency in the subject matter.
 Awarding of credits for such activities does not equate with training, and should not be used in place of a formal training programme.
 Approval of this event for CPD does not imply accreditation of the event or the providers, or a participating doctor’s competence.
 This CPD recognition is accepted by all Irish Postgraduate Medical Training Bodies.
 Should you have any queries regarding the above, please contact firstname.lastname@example.org.